aranaescobedo/ado/ghasado-webapp-dotnet/README.md

-# Install CodeQL in Azure pipeline or VM scale set
+# 🛡️Install CodeQL in Azure pipeline or VM scale set
 Navigate to the [pipeline](azure-pipelines.yaml) for guidance on installing CodeQL on your self-hosted agents.
 Additionally, you can install CodeQL directly on an Azure VM Scale Set using this [cloud-init script](../scripts/create-vmss/cloud-init.txt).

 ## 🚀Getting Started